-A permanent memorial artwork recognising the victims of gay hate violence in New South Wales has been given council approval and funding.
+A Sydney council has approved and funded a permanent memorial artwork recognising the victims of gay hate violence in New South Wales.

-From the 1970s to 1990s, many gay men were assaulted, robbed and in some cases murdered along the coastal walk from Sydney’s Bondi Beach to Tamarama (pictured), including at former gay beat Marks Park.
+From the 1970s to 1990s, many gay men were assaulted, robbed and in some cases murdered along on a stretch of Sydney coast.
+Many crimes occurred along the coastal walk from Sydney’s Bondi Beach to Tamarama (pictured), including at former gay beat Marks Park.

 ACON CEO Nicolas Parkhill said the council’s approval was a major step forward for the Bondi Memorial Project, which the organisation has been working on since 2015.

-Parkhill said the memorial was an important part of the response to the “painful legacy” left behind by the wave of anti-gay violence that swept through Sydney in that era.
+Parkhill said the memorial was an important part of the response to the “painful legacy” left behind by the wave of gay hate violence that swept through Sydney in that era.

 “ACON has been working with a range of community partners, advocates and the broader LGBTI community on a range of responses to address [this legacy],” he said.